poole/hyde/docs/6.2.0/print.md

 which will build a non-minified, non-transpiled (ES6) version of `hydejack.js` after every filechange.

 # Versions
+## v6.2.0
+May 29 2017
+{:.heading.post-date}

+* Changed default color and image
+* Updated demo content
+* Finalized welcome and project page
+* Color is now fading correctly when no background image is provided
+* Added exemplary usage of excerpt separator
+* Removed social media links from `welcome` and `about` page
+* Updated dependencies

 ## v6.1.1
 May 23 2017
 {:.heading.post-date}